databeers-tuscany/events/README.md

 # events
-Collection of slides of the events organized bt [Databeers Tuscany](https://www.linkedin.com/company/databeers-tuscany/)
+Collection of slides of the events organized by [Databeers Tuscany](https://www.linkedin.com/company/databeers-tuscany/)